-Saffron H all, Saffron Walden 740 seat concert hall with retractable seating, built on the ground of Saffron Walden Country High School The venue houses the independently run Saffron Screen Drama Music/Concerts Dance Opera Resident Orchestra: Britten Sinfonia Other Artists: London Philharmonic Orchestra, Maxim Vengerox, Penguin Café, Nicola Benedetti, Courtney Pine and the Sixteen Facilities Café and bar facilities and parking for 400 cars.
-Flexibility Either side of the stage area are curtains and panels which can be moved into position to make a theatre stage Acoustics The entire Hall is wood-lined, and although nominally rectangular, it's not a shoebox.
+Saffron H Hall, Saffron Walden on a Sch.
+The Scr. e venue houses the independently run Saffron Facilities Café and bar facilities and parking for 400 cars.
+Café and bar facilities and parking for 400 cars.
+Flexibility Either side of the stage area are curtains and pa a theatre stage Either side of the stage area are curtains and panels which can be moved into position to make Acoustics The entire Hall is wood-lined, and although nominally rectangular, it's not a shoebox.
 It is more square than the longer hall designs that are more common for new halls, and many of the sides and corners - around the back of the stage and the back of the auditorium, are offset to give a more rounded feel.
 The acoustic gives the orchestral sound just the right amount of space, a resonance with an enriching but never distracting warmth.
 The primary virtue is how natural the hall allows the orchestra to sound.
 It isn't one of those venues that draws attention to itself with a signature sound; the performers always come first.
 The Moving wooden ceiling panels allow the acoustics to be adjusted to suit a particular event - drama, choral or orchestral - a total of 15 separate acoustic states can be supported.
 Cost The £10m venue is believed to be the largest private direct donation to a British state school where 90% of this was a gift from an anonymous local donor with a passion for music through local charity, The Yellow Car Charitable Trust